 The Silent Centre – A Must See in Riga!

 The Silent Centre is a wholly different animal, although also breathtaking.
-Newer than the more medieval Old Town, this district vibrates with the colors and architecture of the late 19th and early 20th centuries, and it’s particularly known for its many examples of Art Nouveau houses.
 This district boasts a wide array of colors that really bring life to the whole area, which mix with those from the nearby river and park.
 A lovely place to walk around, and later stop by Art Café Sienna for a delicious hot beverage!

 If you’re looking to shop, the best place to do this is in the Centre area, in the vicinity of the Radisson Blu Hotel, where you can find different places to buy unique little trinkets you won’t find anywhere else.
 This is also where trendy Japanese restaurant COD is located, and although we couldn’t give it a try (we dropped by on a Sunday and it was closed), it looked really great!

 There are also a few iconic landmarks in the Centre, and the Freedom Monument in particular is one of the most interesting, as it’s a memorial for the fallen soldiers of the Latvian War of Independence, which took place between 1918 and 1920.
-Since the monument was unveiled in the 1930s, it has been a symbol of the country’s sovereignty, even while it was later under Soviet rule for decades, a period in which the monument survived as a beacon of hope – the independence movement from the 1980s began in that very place.
 This is the most popular things to do in Riga.

 The Centre also hosts the Esplanade Park, only a block away from the Freedom Monument, a beautiful metropolitan park from the early 20th century that hosts a variety of areas, and is now a popular hangout for locals and tourists alike.
 You can find statues of iconic Latvians in here, including poet Rainis, and the country’s first commander in chief, Oskars Kalpaks.
 There are also some fountains, resting areas and even a few places to eat, all of which are particularly lovely on the sunnier days.